chetanakashV/blockchain_smartcontract/README.md

 3. The product is deployed after the buyer pays the price of the item .<br/>
 4. The Seller gets the amount only after the buyer confirms that the item is delivered<br/>
 5. Users can view all the registered products and their availability<br/>
+6. Users can cancel their product anytime and they'll be refunded.<br/>